healthfinch/policies/auditing_policy.md

 2. A request for an audit for specific cause must include time frame, frequency, and nature of the request.
 The request must be reviewed and approved by healthfinch’s Privacy or Security Officer.
 3. A request for an audit must be approved by healthfinch’s Privacy Officer and/or Security Officer before proceeding.
 Under no circumstances shall detailed audit information be shared with parties without proper permissions and access to see such data.
 	* Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with healthfinch’s Security Officer to determine appropriate sanction/ corrective disciplinary action.
 	* Only de-identified information shall be shared with Customer or Partner regarding the results of the investigative audit process.
 This information will be communicated to the appropriate personnel by healthfinch’s Privacy Officer or designee.
-Prior to communicating with customers and partners regarding an audit, it is recommended that Catalyze consider seeking risk management and/or legal counsel.
+Prior to communicating with customers and partners regarding an audit, it is recommended that healthfinch consider seeking risk management and/or legal counsel.

 ## Review and Reporting of Audit Findings